Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: System Design

-These methods, however, are designed around the loss functions of regression and classification models, such as \textit{Cross Entropy} and \textit{Mean Square Error}.
-In order to adapt them to the cost function $J$ used in facial recognition neural networks, it is first needed to define all the components that play a role in the system.
-We use FaceNet as the network to perform our attacks on, and this uses the \textit{Triplet Loss} function, outlined in Eq. \ref{eq:tripletloss}.
-Because the network is already trained and we need a noise mask specific to a single face image, instead of computing the gradient of the cost function, we compute that of the loss function for a particular triplet of images.
-Triplet loss gives a measure of how close the anchor is to the positive and negative example.
+The triplet loss function gives a measure of how close the anchor is to the positive and negative example, and we use the one that is part of FaceNet \cite{FaceNet} to carry out most of the experiments in this paper.
 By inverting the positive with the negative example, the triplet loss shows how similar (or close) the anchor is to the negative example, and how far it is to the positive one.
-Its gradient is calculated with respect to the input to the network, so the pixel values of a face image tells how the input should be "updated" in order to make its embedding farther away from the positive example and closer to the negative one.
+Its gradient with respect to the input to the network defines how an image should be "updated" in order to make its embedding farther away from the positive example and closer to the negative one: we refer to this as the adversarial triplet loss function, or $L_{ADV} (a,p,n)$ as (see Eq. \eqref{eq:tripletloss} for a definition of $L$):

-Noise masks are therefore defined as gradients of the triplet loss function relative to the inputs of the network, the pixel values making up face images.
-The cloaking problem is, therefore, reduced to a choice of positive and negative examples to use in the computation of gradients.
+The problem can be formalized as crafting an adversarial example $x'=x+\epsilon$ as in Eq. \eqref{eq:minimization_problem}, where $\hat{x}$ is a negative example for $x$.

+Given the gradient vector of the adversarial loss function $\nabla_x L_{ADV}$, we scale it so that its maximum norm is $0.01$ as in Eq. \eqref{eq:GradientNormalization}, thus resulting in a small perturbation.
+As pixel color values are in the range of $[-1,1]$, an additive noise of $\pm 0.01$ corresponds to a $0.5\%$ alteration of a channel value, or $0.15\%$ if pixels are considered as a whole.
+Formalized, the problem is to iteratively look for a cloak $\epsilon$ to render an image $x$ adversarial as $x'_N=x+\epsilon_N$, where the number of cloaks $N$ is unconstrained:

+Given this definition of the algorithm, the remaining problem is to find optimal choices for the positive and negative examples, $a$ and $n$.
+This is a question that we explore in Section \ref{sec:exploratory}.